Likelihood Reconstruction for Radio Detectors of Neutrinos and Cosmic Rays: Probabilistic noise model

 In contrast, natural noise sources form a diffuse stochastic background that is continuously present in the detector across all frequencies.
 The main contributions are thermal radio noise from the environment, radio noise from the Milky Way galaxy~\cite{international1982recommendations}, and noise from the detector electronics themselves.
 The environmental thermal noise and galactic noise are observed through the antennas and are hence folded with the antenna response, whereas the electronic noise is added in various steps in the signal chain and is heavily dependent on the hardware, e.g., amplifiers (see e.g.~\cite{Mulrey:2019vtz}).
 In total, these sources form a continuous background that can not be eliminated but is well understood and can be characterized.

 Noise in radio detectors of cosmic rays and neutrinos has been studied extensively in the past.
-After basic data cleaning, the noise can be described as bandwidth-limited Gaussian noise, and a procedure was developed to simulate this noise in the Fourier domain, which can be transformed back into the time domain via an inverse Fourier transform.
-Many analyses have shown excellent agreement between measured and simulated noise, e.g.,~\cite{Arianna:2021vcx, Arianna:2023nvi}.
-We describe the method and our notation in the following.
+After basic data cleaning (e.g., high- and low-pass filtering, removal of frequency bins contaminated with continuous wave signals), the noise can be described as bandwidth-limited Gaussian noise.
+A procedure was developed to simulate this noise in the Fourier domain (see, e.g., the implementation in NuRadioReco~\cite{Glaser:2019rxw}), which can be transformed back into the time domain via an inverse Fourier transform.
+Studies of noise from several radio neutrino experiments show Rayleigh-distributed frequency amplitudes (equivalent to our assumption of bandwidth-limited Gaussian noise, see below) \cite{Hong:2014vbg, Meures:2014rfw, ANITA:2019xbi, ARA:2024def}.
+In addition, multiple analyses have shown excellent agreement between measurements and simulations, e.g.,~\cite{Arianna:2021vcx, Arianna:2023nvi}, where a deep neural network trained on simulated data performed as expected on experimental data from the ARIANNA detector, providing indirect evidence that the noise has been simulated correctly.
+We describe the noise generation method and our notation in the following.